You can read more about Source to Sea Literacy here.

 Train the Trainer: Online Stewardship Program

-Rivers for Change is proud to announce the launch of our online stewardship training program.
-Aimed at the paddle and raft guiding communities, this training focuses on increasing source to sea literacy, stewardship, and conservation.
+Rivers for Change online stewardship training program is aimed at the paddle and raft guiding communities, this training focuses on increasing source to sea literacy, stewardship, and conservation.

 Paddling and raft guides have an enormous opportunity to educate the general public about water and environmental issues.
 The course will offer a deep dive into source to sea thinking, and the challenges, opportunities, and solutions that we can all engage with.
 Equipped with specific knowledge and tools to engage clients about critical local issues the potential for positive change and environmental advocacy increases.
 Our pilot program will be launched with Sea Trek in order to certify all Sea Trek guides as Source to Sea Stewards.

-If you are interested in this training for your guides, paddling group, or any members of your community please contact Erin(@)riversforchange.org.
+If you are interested in this training for your guides, paddling group, or any members of your community please contact danielle(@)riversforchange.org.